-- All cash transactions of the value of more than rupees ten lakh or its equivalent in foreign currency; and - All series of cash transactions integrally connected to each other which have been valued below rupees ten lakh or its equivalent in foreign currency where such series of transactions have taken place within a month.
+- All cash transactions of the value of more than rupees ten lakh or its equivalent in foreign currency; and - All series of cash transactions integrally connected to each other which have been individually valued below rupees ten lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the monthly aggregate exceeds an amount of rupees ten lakh or its equivalent in foreign currency.

-Cash Transaction Reports for the month are to be furnished on a monthly basis by the 15th day of the succeeding month.
+Cash Transaction Reports for the month are to be furnished by the 15th day of the succeeding month.